tiagofsanchez/blog/content/posts/2019-12-06-React-Nano-Degree-W2.md

   - udacity
 publish: "no"
 ---
+I haven't write anything since I have started the course, however I have decided to do that now!

 Just jotting notes with regards to stuff that I think it will be important:
-1. Creating reusable components
+.
+Creating reusable components
+.
+The different type of components
-2. State management and props
+.
+State management and props
-3. Life cycle of a giving component
+.
+Life cycle of a giving component, the things you should def know .
+PropTypes, life savior
-4.
+.
+React route
+.
+Do you really need controlled components?

+Great resources (I haven't read them all though :) )